Mossman

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The median taxpayer income in Mossman is $41,672 and the average is $49,539 according to postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is lower than the national average, with Rest of Qld having a median income of $53,146 and an average income of $66,593.
-By September 2025, estimates based on Wage Price Index growth suggest a median income of approximately $45,802 and an average of $54,448 in Mossman.
-According to Census 2021 data, incomes in Mossman fall between the 13th and 15th percentiles nationally for households, families, and individuals.
-The largest income segment comprises 629 residents earning $1,500 - 2,999 weekly, consistent with surrounding regions at 31.7%.
+The median taxpayer income in Mossman suburb is $41,672, with an average of $49,539 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is lower than national averages; Rest of Qld's median income is $53,146 and average income is $66,593.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes as of September 2025 are approximately $45,802 (median) and $54,448 (average).
+Census 2021 income data shows household, family, and personal incomes in Mossman fall between the 13th and 15th percentiles nationally.
+The largest income segment comprises 30.0% earning $1,500 - 2,999 weekly (631 residents), consistent with surrounding region trends at 31.7%.
 After housing costs, 85.0% of income remains, ranking at the 15th percentile nationally.

 Frequently Asked Questions - Income